Dhaulagiri Circuit Trek

 • Accommodation: Tea House

-Setting off today we follow the Myagdi Khola (river) and pass through several small villages, across suspension bridges, and through terraced fields.
-Plenty of time to take in local life and explore the surrounding area before settling down for the night.
+Setting off today, we follow the Myagdi Khola (river) and pass through several small villages, suspension bridges, and terraced fields.
+There will be plenty of time to take in local life and explore the surrounding area before settling down for the night.

 Day 3: Babiachaur to Dharapani